lizadaly/utopia-novels/books/arqtiq/book.md

 exercise.
 I was happy to have amused her.

-We ride now leisurely home, viewing the heavy buildings of great blocks of ice, shining in the sunlight, Why they do not melt I cannot tell.
+We ride now leisurely home, viewing the heavy buildings of great blocks of ice, shining in the sunlight.
+Why they do not melt I cannot tell.
 Afterwards I learn they are covered with an enamel that preserves them.
 The picturing on their sides is done by fracturing; the